Whitehead No. 21: Claims of flight

 A minority of commentators claim that the No. 21 flew, but the majority of historians reject these claims.

 Whitehead was quoted in a July 26 article in the Minneapolis Journal, credited to the New York Sun, in which he described the first two trial flights of his machine on May 3.
 Andrew Cellie and Daniel Varovi were mentioned as his financial backers who also assisted in the trial flights.
 The machine was unmanned and carried 220 lb of sand as ballast and flew to an altitude of 40 to 50 ft for an 1/8 of a mile (650 ft).
 According to Whitehead, the machine flew a distance of 1/2 mile (2600 ft) during its second test flight for one and one-half minutes before crashing into a tree.
 He also explained his desire to keep the location of any future experiments hidden to avoid drawing a crowd who might make a "snap-shot verdict of failure".

-In an article in the August 18, 1901, issue of the Bridgeport Sunday Herald a reporter states that he witnessed a night test of the machine, at first unpiloted and loaded with sand bags, and later with Whitehead at the controls.
+In an article in the August 18, 1901, issue of the Bridgeport Sunday Herald a reporter states that he witnessed a night test of the machine, at first unpiloted and loaded with sandbags, and later with Whitehead at the controls.
 The story was reprinted in the New York Herald, the Boston Transcript and the Washington Times, which ran it on August 23, 1901.
 Within months, the story ran in nine other newspapers in all parts of the country, as far away as California and Arizona.
 A drawing of the aircraft in flight accompanied the Sunday Herald article.

 According to Whitehead and a reporter who claimed to have witnessed the event, the monoplane's longest flight was 200 feet above ground for 1/2 mile.

 Whitehead's supporters say that he made four flights that day, which resulted in conflicting accounts from different witnesses.
 The conflicts have been used by opponents of the claims to question whether any flights took place.

 These claims are rejected by mainstream historians.
-Whitehead did not keep a log book or document his work.
-In 1980 aviation historian C.H.
-Gibbs-Smith called the story a "flight of fancy".
+Whitehead did not keep a logbook or document his work.
+In 1980 aviation historian C. H. Gibbs-Smith called the story a "flight of fancy".

 A minority of commentators have supported Whitehead's claim to have flown the No. 21 and this has caused some controversy.
 In 2013 an editorial by Paul Jackson in the influential industry publication Jane's All the World's Aircraft credited Whitehead as the first man to build and fly a powered heavier-than-air flying machine.
 The corporate owner of Jane's subsequently distanced itself from the editorial, stating "the article reflected Mr. Jackson's opinion on the issue and not that of IHS Jane's".
 Tom Crouch, senior curator of aeronautics for the National Air and Space Museum (NASM) of the Smithsonian Institution, studied evidence for the alleged flight and in 2016 he issued a strong rebuttal, noting many other authorities who had already done so.